aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-styles-and-themes/_index.md

 ## Accessing Styles

 You can get a collection of styles defined in the document using the [Document.Styles](http://www.aspose.com/api/net/words/aspose.words/documentbase/properties/styles) property.
 This collection holds both the built-in and user-defined styles in a document.
 A particular style could be obtained by its name/alias, style identifier, or index.
 The following code example demonstrates how to get access to the collection of styles defined in the document.
-You can download the template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-.NET/blob/master/Examples/Data/Programming-Documents/Document/Properties.doc).

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Programming-Documents-Document-AccessStyles-AccessStyles.cs" >}}